 4. Increase the purchasing power of your customer

 One company I worked with met with each of their major customers annually to present a thorough report of what the customer purchased over the year and then asked what their goals were for the upcoming year.
 In each of these meetings, we encouraged referrals because it would increase their discount and their purchasing power, giving them more attractive pricing.

 We told the customer that if we could get one more department in their organization to spend the same amount as they did, then we would give their company a major price break.
 Often, this led to deep discussions about the company’s org chart and some clients even went as far as to give us an org chart and a phone list!

 5. Satisfy your customers

 There’s a lot of power in referrals, for good and for bad.
 Obviously you want your advocates to outnumber those who are saying bad things.
-This seems to be a no-brainer, but it’s amazing how easily it can be forgotten, especially with those who aren’t on the front lines with customers.
+This is obvious, but it’s amazing how easy it is to forget, especially with those who aren’t on the front lines, listening to customer complaints.

 If you enjoyed this post, check out our eBook 10 Marketing Strategies That No Learning Tech Vendor Can Live Without.

 About Gordon L. Johnson

 I’ve been a marketing leader in the corporate L&D industry for over fifteen years.
 Along the way, I’ve discovered what works — and what doesn’t.
 Happy to share that with you.
 More info at www.gordonljohnson.com.